AminChrs/PostProcess/Readme.md

 ## Citation

-In case that you have used codes in this repository, please consider citing our paper:
+In case that you used codes in this repository, please consider citing our paper:

 ```bibtex
 @inproceedings{charusaieunifying,